tatecarson/ATMI-Presentation-Marp/index.md

 </div>

 <!--
-- **Module Description**: Though this class doesn't focus on composing music, it's important for students to understand how adaptive techniques like layering and sequencing are used to create interactive game soundtracks.
-This involves a collaborative effort from the music team, from composition to final integration.
+- Though this class doesn't focus on composing music, it's important for students to understand how adaptive composing techniques like layering and sequencing are used to create interactive game soundtracks.
 - **Exercise 4**: This exercise gives students hands-on experience with the complex process of exporting music assets for games.
 It teaches them to use Reaper's (a digital audio workstation) powerful export capabilities to generate stems that can be integrated into game audio middleware.
 This process includes techniques like vertical re-orchestration, linear cinematic cues, and batch exporting, among others.
 - **Real-World Skills**: The exercise is designed to impart real-world skills needed to deliver production-ready music assets for a hypothetical game project, including understanding the need for documentation and technical export tasks.